Anyone visiting Arkell's Brewery for the first time could be excused for thinking they have walked straight into a time machine.

 2012 brought the retirement of long-standing head brewer Don Bracher with the position being taken up by Alex Arkell, James' youngest son.
 After training as a Master Brewer in the US and Germany, Alex is now taking Arkell's beer in a fresh, new direction reflecting the reassurgence of real ale and craft brewing of which Arkell's is at the forefront.

-So as 2013 arrived and the incredible milestone of 170 years as brewers was celebrated with a beer festival at the brewery, the family brewing business first started by John Arkell in 1843 has never looked stronger.
+So as 2013 arrived, the incredible milestone of 170 years as brewers was fittingly celebrated with a beer festival at the brewery.

 The late Dave Backhouse, chairman of the Swindon branch of CAMRA, said: "Given its combination of tradition and efficiency, we can hope for a long and prosperous future for this well-run local company."